 Specialized Diagnostic Services at Children’s Health Specialty Center I Plano

-If our physicians recommend more specialized diagnostic services, it’s often just a short walk away.
-Located on the same campus, Children’s Health Specialty Center I Plano, provides:
+If our physicians recommend more specialized diagnostic services, it’s just a short walk away.
+Located in the same building, Children’s Health Specialty Center 2 Plano, we provide:

 - Arthrography, a type of medical imaging that evaluates joints

-- Specialized spinal X-rays (coming soon at our new facility) with advanced EOS technology that captures full-body images using much less radiation at our Spine Center
+- Specialized spinal X-rays with advanced EOS technology that captures full-body images using much less radiation